EleutherAI/info/README.md

 Q: *Are there any other ways to support EleutherAI?*

+A: Yes.
+* If you're fluent in a language other than English, we would like your input as we build the Pile™ v2.
+Send a message to `@bmk` on Discord if you would be interested in helping us here.
+* Help us on our projects.
+Our evaluation suite and alignment work are in particular need for more contributors.
-A: Our biggest needs at the moment in the __compute__ department.
-If you or someone you know has access to large quantities of CPU, GPU, or TPU resources, send a message to Sid with more details.
+* If you or someone you know has access to large quantities of CPU, GPU, or TPU resources, send a message to `@Sid` with more details.

 Q: *How does EleutherAI operate?*

 A: We currently have a flat structure, with each member responsible for keeping the project control information up to date.
 Each project has a leader and set of core contributors, so please speak to them first in the Discord if you want to participate.
-StellaAthena has taken on a leadership and coordination role, and has overall responsibility for the Documentation and Project Control systems.
+[Connor](https://github.com/ConnorJL) has set the group's alignment vision and general direction.
+[Stella](https://github.com/StellaAthena) has taken on a leadership and coordination role, and has overall responsibility for the Documentation and Project Control systems.
+[Leo](https://github.com/leogao2) and [Sid](https://github.com/sdtblck) have led development of the Pile™ and model training, repsectively.

 Q: *So . . . what's the deal with your logo?*